DXHeroes/knowledge-base-content/practices/agile_events.md

   - sprint refinement
   - design sprint
   - product backlog refinement
-  - backlog rooming
+  - backlog grooming
   - iteration
   - demotivated team
   - retrospective
   - meaningless work
-  - ritual
-  - event
 ---

 # Agile Events

+**TL;DR**

+Clear and regular Agile Events are important for an effective work.
+What are the most common rituals?
+Read more in this article.

 ## What Are Agile Events

 Agile Events, formerly Agile Ceremonies, are a set of meetings prescribed for Agile frameworks.
 The most common Agile framework with such rituals is [Scrum](/practices/scrum).
-It is recommended for the Scrum framework to hold five key events during every Sprint to work efficiently.
-Those five events are:
+It is recommended for the Scrum framework to hold six key events during every Sprint to work efficiently.
+Those six events are:

 - Daily Standup
 - Sprint Planning